 In the middle of the month, I organized a group to snowshoe up Arrowhead Mountain, which was my first 6000’+ summit of the year and first-ever 6000’+ summit in the month of January.
 At the end of the month, I visited some relatives in Arizona and used the opportunity to summit several mountains, including peaks with 2000’ of prominence and county highpoints.
 I was surprised to find Mount Lemmon drivable up to the gate located at 8350’, a feat which could never be acomplished in Washington.
 The following morning, I hiked up Harquahala Mountain, which was my favorite peak of the trip.
 I really enjoyed the solitude I found while hiking the peak, and the weather and scenery was much better than I anticipated.

-FEBRUARY, NOTABLE SUMMIT TRIPSMy first summit trip in February was as part of a group of snowshoers and skiers going to Mount Angeles, in the Olympics Range.
+My first summit trip in February was as part of a group of snowshoers and skiers going to Mount Angeles, in the Olympics Range.
 Mount Angeles is a very popular hiking destination, so I was amazed to be a part of 12 notable climbers who had never previously summited the peak.
 We enjoyed great weather and great views all day, and when our group reached the summit we all celebrated the birthday of one of the climbers.
-I created a short video for the trip.
+I created a short video

 In the middle of the month, I ventured to Anaconda Peak, an obscure mountain near the Mountain Loop Highway.
 This was not a fun solo trip, as the mixed dirt/snow-covered forest duff continually slipped beneath my feet and the weather left much to be desired.
 The best part of the trip was meeting a local resident who lived near the entrance to the access road, while the peak joined my “one and done” list.